- Location: Ohio

 A veteran may substitute the prescription with a letter from a Veteran's Administration (VA) official on VA letterhead.
 The letter must contain the individual's name, disabling condition, expected length of disability, and percentage of service-connected disability.

 If your placard has been lost, stolen, or damaged, complete the same form, noting the reason for replacement as well as the original placard number.
-The replacement cost is $3.50.
-A doctor's note is not required for replacement placards.

 All completed applications (with fees) may be taken to any DMV Office Finderdeputy registrar's branch}.
 They can also be mailed to: